ravi-kumar7/documentation/docs/bank-connect/android-client.md

 ## Live Data and Callbacks
 As the user interacts, callbacks can be received in real time using `getPayloadLiveData()`.

 Finbox Bank Connect uses life cycle aware live data to provide real time callbacks.
 You need to do the following steps to listen for events:

+In Kotlin:
 ```kotlin
 bankConnect = findViewById(R.id.bankConnect)
 bankConnect.getPayloadLiveData().observe(this, Observer {